-The town supports breastfeeding mothers by accommodating the mother who wishes to express milk during her workday when separated from her newborn child.
-Any full-time employee who is breastfeeding will be provided up to two paid break periods of 20-minutes each to express milk for her newborn.
-Also, a reasonable place to express milk, other than a restroom, will be provided for the mother.
-The employee and her Department Head will agree on the times for these breaks.
+The town supports breastfeeding employees by accommodating the employee who wishes to express milk during their workday when separated from their newborn child.
+As part of the PUMP Act any employee who is breastfeeding will be provided unlimited breaks to express milk for their newborn for up to one-year from the date of the birth of the child.
+Employees must be completely relieved from duty or be paid for the break time (in the same manner that other nonexempt employees are paid for normal break periods).
+Also, a reasonable place to express milk, other than a restroom, will be provided for the employee.
+The employee and their Department Head will agree on the times for these breaks.
 In addition, the town will provide an area for the milk to be stored.

-Employees seeking additional information about this policy may contact the Clerk-Treasurer's Office.
+Employees may contact the Clerk-Treasurer's Office for additional information regarding lactation accommodations.